Ricky Dineen: Beethoven Fucking Beethoven

 Donnelly and Dinned reformed as Beethoven (at first known as "Beethoven Fucking Beethoven") in 1988 and released the Him Goolie Goolie Man, Dem EP on Setanta Records the following year.
 In his review for the NME, writer Steven Wells awarded the record “Single of the Week”, and said that "The centrestone of this jewel of a record is the kidnapping, tarring and feathering, mugging, shagging and destruction of "Day Tripper".
 Before they could build on this success, Donnelly accidentally drowned 18 June 1989 while swimming in Hyde Park's Serpentine Pond, aged 27.
 Dineen had been out with him that day, and they had planned to meet up later in the evening.
 He later said, "If you went out for the craic with your friends on a Sunday afternoon and one of them didn't come back, it's surreal-like.
 Even though we were both 27, you're still young.
 It changes your whole life because we went from planning our future, thinking we were going to be in England for a while, to the next minute being on the flight back to Ireland."

-Their planned second single was never released.
+The planned second single was never released.
 Grief stricken and with the band at a sudden end, Dineen returned to Cork shortly afterwards, where he "drank [his] way though the 1990s", until his career revived in the early 2000s.

 Big Boy Foolish

-Dineen current band is as music writer and guitarist with Big Boy Foolish, a band with guitarist and vocalist Liam Heffernan, who self describe as "Post punk Geriatrics".
-In June 2020, they released their debut single "Horsey!", described by McGrath-Bryan in The Evening Echo as continuing Dineen's sound "along a grinning, black-humored trajectory".
+Dineen still live in Cork City.
+He is currently the music writer and guitarist with Big Boy Foolish, a duo formed with vocalist Liam Heffernan, formerly of Mean Features.
+Given their early 1980s vintage, the band self-describe as "Post punk Geriatrics".
+Because Dineen lives in Cork and Heffernan in Dublin, they collaborate remotely by sending each other ideas and riffs that "gradually [evolve into] tunes".
+According to Heffernan the process began "long before the pandemic made a necessity of distributed teamwork."
+They released their debut single "Horsey!" in In June 2020 described by McGrath-Bryan in The Evening Echo as continuing Dineen's sound "along a grinning, black-humored trajectory".

-In 2021 McGrath-Bryan wrote that "unsatisfied with nostalgia, the pair have spent the last number of years cultivating a body of idiosyncratic, drum machine-propelled tunes that sit somewhere to the left of the current wave of genre revivalism."
+In 2021 McGrath-Bryan wrote that they had "spent the last number of years cultivating a body of idiosyncratic, drum machine-propelled tunes that sit somewhere to the left of the current wave of genre revivalism."
 Their second single, "Up the Airy", was released in August 2020, followed by "B-B-F" that December.
 Their single "Nunzerkat", which Dinnen said was the ‘fourth in a trilogy", was released in January 2021 and topped the iTunes Music Store's Irish rock category.
 Their November 2021 single "Bothán" was described as falling "somewhere between their post-punk roots and a mad, spacey take on low, loping country-ish lead guitar."
 The dance influenced track "Sycophant's Dance" was released in late 2022.
+Their debut album "Stall the Ball" was released in early 2024.